 Preventive care includes immunizations, screenings, counseling and education to help prevent or minimize the effects of serious health conditions at no extra cost to you.
 The appropriate preventive care services can vary for each person based on age, gender and other risk factors, including family medical history.

 How do I know if preventive care is covered under my plan?

 The Patient Protection and Affordable Care Act (ACA) requires plans to cover certain preventive services at 100% so you do not have to pay anything beyond your monthly premium for these services.

-To learn what preventive services are covered, please see the flyer.
 If your policy includes coverage for ACA preventive services, these services may be covered at no additional cost to you.